lyrch/Biersal/README.md

 - Brew timer (signals when each step needs to be performed)
 - Beer journal for rating, tracking fermentation temps, etc.

+** Other Goals

+- Come up with a real name